-"The move to the NBN is not automatic and may take some planning and coordination.
+"The move to the NBN is not automatic.
 The remaining residents and businesses in the area need to move their landline phone and internet services over to the NBN if they wish to continue using them.
-They have a choice whether to switch across to the NBN or to make do with mobile solutions.
+They have a choice whether to switch across or to make do with mobile solutions.